WASdev/azure.sso.setup/azureOidc.md

    - The **Redirect URI** field is optional on this page; instructions are provided later in this document for setting the Redirect URI
      - If you enter it now, be sure to select Web as the platform
 1. <font size="+1">Click <b>Register</b></font>
-   - Note the values that are generated for the **client ID** and **tenant ID** to use when configuring WebSphere or Liberty later in this task.
+   - Note values to use when when configuring WebSphere or Liberty later in this task.
+     - Your discovery URL is **https://login.microsoftonline.com/{tenant}/v2.0/.well-known/openid-configuration**
+       - where **{tenant}** is the name of your tenant.
+     - The generated for the **client ID** and **tenant ID**
        - All your client secrets use the same client ID.
-   - Your discovery URL is **https://login.microsoftonline.com/{tenant}/v2.0/.well-known/openid-configuration**
    ![](files/AzNewApp.png?preventCache=1551478986083)
 1. <font size="+1">Create a client secret</font>
    1. <font size="+1">Next to <b>Client credentials</b>, click <b>Add a certificate or secret</b></font>
    1. <font size="+1">Click <b>New client secret</b></font>